kpeterstech/visqgen/README.md

 The last prompt is as follows:

-`How many places to the left do you want to initially shift the row? (leave blank for a default of 0):`
+`How many places do you want to initially shift the row? (leave blank for a default of 0):`

 We will cover shifting rows later on.
 For now all we need to do is press `<Enter>` and have our table built for us.